07 May When Your Sewer Lines Block, How Can You Tell?

 One nasty problem you can experience as a homeowner is blocked sewer lines.
 When sewer lines block, the most common tell signs are usually standing water in the bathtub, toilet backups and low water pressure throughout the house.
 Sewer backups occur when an obstruction prevents wastewater from flowing through the main sewer line connecting your home to municipal sanitary sewers.
 Because of this obstruction, wastewater fills the sewer lines until it eventually overflows.
 Unwanted substances such as used water mix with the intended potable water at the cross-connection point.
 When your pipes don’t have a backflow prevention device, if they happen to block, the result is backups.
 As you can imagine, backflow causes water contamination, which poses serious health risks.
 If the pipes happen to leak, they could destroy the interior and exterior of your home, or worse still, the foundation.

-A blocked sewer qualifies as an emergency plumbing problem so knowing the signs will help you know when to call for emergency plumbing services.
+A blocked sewer qualifies as an emergency plumbing problem so knowing the signs will help you know when to call for emergency plumbing in Winnipeg.
 Identifying signs of a clogged sewer early enough will shield you from having to deal with costly repairs brought about by the extensive damage clogged sewers are likely to cause.

 These are the most common signs of backflow.